uconn health

 WCG Institutional Biosafety Committee Services periodically convenes open meetings regarding a human gene transfer study at UCONN Health.
 Announcements about these meetings will appear below when they are scheduled.

-This page gives you some facts and a strategy for what you need to do about compliance when working with rDNA.
+This page gives you some facts and a strategy for what you need to do about compliance when working with rsNA.

 FACTS

-• Institutions (UConn Health), Institutional Biosafety Committees (IBCs) and Principal Investigators (PIs) are all responsible for compliance under the NIH rDNA Guidelines.
+• Institutions (UConn Health), Institutional Biosafety Committees (IBCs) and Principal Investigators (PIs) are all responsible for compliance under the NIH rsNA Guidelines.

-• All faculty are required to take the IBC/DURC/Biosafety training available at the CITI training site every three years.
-Contact the BioSafety Program Coordinator to get instructions how to do this.
+• All faculty are required to take the PI Biosafety & Biosecurity training available at the CITI training site every three years.
+Contact the BioSafety Program Coordinator if you need assistance with this.

-• Viral Vector rDNA experiments need to be registered with the IBC.
+• Viral Vector rsNA experiments need to be registered with the IBC.

 STRATEGY (What to Do and Not Do)